Blog

 What Caused the Current Shortage of Medical Laboratory Technologists and What Steps Need to Be Taken to Solve the Problem

-NOTE: A version of this article first appeared at CLPMag.com on September 22, 2022.
+Editor’s Note: A version of this article first appeared at CLPMag.com on September 22, 2022.

-As the Greek philosopher, Heraclitus famously stated, "Change is the only constant in life."
+As the Greek philosopher Heraclitus famously stated, "Change is the only constant in life."

 There’s no arguing that the world has experienced many changes over the last few years.
 This is especially true for clinical laboratories providing diagnostic services for laboratory medicine, anatomic pathology, and molecular medicine, where pandemic-driven disruptions that upended many aspects of the industry are still being felt.
-The result has been an unpredictable demand for lab services, supply chain shortages, and, most alarming, high stress on the clinical laboratory workforce.
-In particular, the pandemic brought into sharp focus the shortage of qualified laboratory professionals, a looming challenge now dramatically in play.

-This has major implications for the healthcare industry, because behind the scenes in support of nearly every stage of the healthcare continuum is a professional known as a medical laboratory scientist.
 In the United States, approximately 14 billion laboratory tests are performed annually in more than 260,000 Clinical Laboratory Improvement Amendment (CLIA)-certified laboratories.
 Although laboratory services only comprise a small fraction of annual U.S. healthcare expenditure (approximately 3 percent), the clinical laboratory remains an essential part of our country’s healthcare system.
-Medical laboratory scientists who perform this work are clinical laboratory technicians and technologists, histotechnologists, or cytotechnologists.

 “What has happened is an affirmation of what has been true since the beginning of the laboratory profession; our laboratories save lives,” said Dr. James Crawford, Senior Vice President for Laboratory Services at Northwell Health and Professor and Chair of Pathology/Lab Medicine at the Donald & Barbara Zucker School of Medicine at Hofstra/Northwell.
-Dr. Crawford is also a founding member and Chairman of the Board at Project Santa Fe, the originator of the concept of Clinical Laboratory 2.0.

 Staffing Shortage: A Growing Concern Years in the Making